Introduction — Getting to know your FOD*BOSS Sweeper

 - Thoroughly clean the latex backing around the area to be repaired and allow to dry.

-- Allow to dry until tacked-up.
+- Allow drying until tacked-up.
 The length of time will depend upon atmospheric conditions and can be determined by placing a small section of the webbing against the latex backing.

 When the webbing is pulled away, strips of adhesive will be apparent.
 If no backing or holding power has developed, wait 5 minutes, re-checking every few minutes thereafter.